mikolajsemeniuk/mikolajsemeniuk/README.md

 <h1>Hi 👋, I'm Mikolaj.</h1>
-<h5>I do learning new stuff for fun in my free time especially related to AI and ML using PyTorch and Tensorflow 🎉 but I also like backend stuff with .NET and Spring framework 😎.
+<h5>I'm into learning new stuff for fun in my free time especially related to AI and ML using PyTorch and Tensorflow 🎉 but I also like backend stuff with .NET and Spring framework 😎.
 I could handle frontend as well 💪.
 Please check my repositories to get better insight 👇.</h5>
 <h3>Technologies, I use:</h3>
 <p align="center">
   <img style="object-fit: contain;" src="./logos/cs.png" width="70" height="70" alt="cs">